BBrees/Whats_For_Dinner/README.md

 2. Scroll to the bottom of the page and click on developers

 3. Click the first link to Yelp Fusion

+4. Click Explore Yelp Fusion

-4. Click create app & fill form
+5. Click create app & fill form

-5. Click manage app to obtain API key
+6. Click manage app to obtain API key

-6. Open `yelp_data.py` in VS Code
+7. Open `yelp_data.py` in VS Code

-7. Copy key in api_key variable or create new file api.py
+8. Copy key in api_key variable or create new file api.py

     `api_key = "SECRET_TOKEN" #Replace SECRET_TOKEN, ensure API is str`